utxocrane/PsbtToolsHtml/README.md

 1. Clone or download this repository.
 2. Open `psbtCreator.html` in Chrome.
 3. Follow the instructions in the UI to build and sign your transaction.
+4. Use github.com/utxocrane/qrSegsHtml to support long tx script.

 ---